-Debra Kaplan is an internationally recognized clinician and specializes in financial betrayal and self defeating beliefs and behaviors around money and work.
+Debra Kaplan is an internationally recognized clinician specializing in financial betrayal and self defeating beliefs and behaviors involving money and work.
 Debra conducts personalized intensives and workshops for individuals, couples and families who struggle with:

 - Sexual and Financial Betrayal

 - Shame from Childhood

 - Poor Self-Esteem

 If you see evidence of Eroticized or Monetized rage in your relationship, then it’s time to get help!
 Contact Debra today to develop healthy strategies and behaviors with money and work in your life!
 Debra trains other professionals how to identify and support clients in their healing from sexual and financial betrayal.

 Debra consults with professionals, businesses, and financial organizations to help foster healthier work environments.